 Granville Loop Park

-Visit the large 100 stone statue commemorating Vancouver's 100th birthday.
+Visit the large 100 stone sculpture commemorating Vancouver's 100th birthday.

 Explore the gardens surrounding a cute pond full of ducks under the bridge as you enter the island.

 Discover all things to do with the imagination and creativity.
 There are 25 stores for those with an obsessive love for toys and childhood.

 False Creek Community Centre

 Granville Island also houses an outdoor waterpark (or a winter jungle gym)!

 For tea-tasting, fresh fruits and vegetables, delicious Kaisereck bagels and a dozen discounted day-old donuts for $4 pop.

 Granville Island Marina

 Sit and enjoy the view where the small False Creek ferries depart from.